Table of contents: California Idle Oil Wells: Environmental Risks and Regulations

 California has nearly a quarter of a million documented oil and gas wells—some dating back to the late 1800s.
 Many of these are aging, idle, or abandoned.
 Dealing with abandoned wells poses both environmental and economic challenges.
 Proper well abandonment is a complex, multi-stage process governed by state law, engineering standards, and environmental regulations—and even one failure can cause contamination or costly cleanups.

 It’s easy to forget that much of California sits above historic oil fields.
-In older neighborhoods near the La Brea Tar Pits, crude oil has been known to seep into basements.
-Along the coast, beachgoers in Santa Barbara and Huntington Beach often find tar balls on the sand—a mix of natural seepage and legacy drilling.
+In older neighborhoods near historic natural seeps, crude oil has been known to seep into basements.
+Along the coast, beachgoers in various coastal communities often find tar balls on the sand—a mix of natural seepage and legacy drilling.

-The state’s oil boom began in the 1890s, when Kern County and Los Angeles gushers made California one of the nation’s top producers.
-By the 1920s, rigs dotted neighborhoods from Huntington Beach to Beverly Hills.
+The state’s oil boom began in the 1890s, when Central and Southern California gushers made the state one of the nation’s top producers.
+By the 1920s, rigs dotted neighborhoods from coastal shores to inland cities.
 As fields depleted, many wells were simply left behind, with no rules requiring proper closure.
 Today, developers, homeowners, and regulators are reckoning with that legacy.
 Hidden wells are often discovered beneath schools, shopping centers, and backyards—sometimes only during construction.
-In dense areas like Los Angeles, they can pose risks of methane leaks or ground instability.
+In dense areas, they can pose risks of methane leaks or ground instability.

 When a well stops producing, its story doesn’t end.
 An improperly abandoned well can act like an open straw between underground layers, allowing oil or methane to migrate upward.
 This can contaminate groundwater, increase methane emissions, and cause surface leaks or explosions.
 Methane, a powerful greenhouse gas, is a particular concern for California regulators.